 In addition to needing a power meter and the right inverter (depending on the battery solution chosen), where the inverter is located can play a role.

-A system’s hardware may qualify as being battery compatible or upgradeable; but if it’s been installed incorrectly for energy storage, you may face significant costs in setting things right.
+A system’s hardware may qualify as being battery compatible or upgradeable.
+However, if the installation is incompatible for energy storage, you may face significant costs in setting things right.

-Having a knowledgeable installer is crucial – and comparatively few solar installers in Australia have had the opportunity to gain expertise in installing battery systems.
+Having a knowledgeable installer is crucial.
+Comparatively few solar installers in Australia have had the opportunity to gain expertise in installing battery systems.

 In summary, in order for a system to be truly battery ready, it must have the right components, installed correctly.